 Key management personnel are people who are directly or indirectly responsible for the planning, directing and controlling the activities of the CeramTec Holding Group.
 This comprises the management of CeramTec Holding and the supervisory board of CeramTec GmbH.

 In the fiscal year, the general managers of CeramTec Holding were:

-Dr. Ulf-D. Zimmermann Chief Executive Officer / HR director
+Dr. Ulf-D. Zimmermann (until 14 March 2016) Chief Executive Officer / HR director